Luckilyeee/Solar-Flare-Prediction-through-Time-Series-Data-Augmentation/README.md

 # Data-augmentation-for-solar-flare-prediction
-This is the repository for our work titled "Solar Flare Prediction through Time Series Data Augmentation", which has been submitted to AGU Space Weather Journal.
+This is the repository for our work titled "Solar Flare Prediction through Time Series Data Augmentation", which has been submitted to Advances in Space Research Journal

 # Data Download
 download the raw data from: https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/